 In Tibetan culture, and many others, lapis lazuli is considered a most precious stone, often even treasured as more valuable than diamonds.
 Traditionally, lapis has always been associated with spiritual attainment, honor, vision, the sea, the sky, wisdom, and truth.
 Among Tibetans and many others, its deep blue color has long been associated with healing.
 Aligning the mission of Maitripa College with these qualities, we chose the name Lapis for this space in the Maitripa mandala.

-“Lapis: The Learning Story” will reflect the living pedagogical narrative of Maitripa College, which is a completely unique blend of traditional Tibetan Buddhist and Western approaches to teaching and learning.
+“Lapis: The Learning Story” diverse articles reflect the living pedagogical narrative of Maitripa College, which is a completely unique blend of traditional Tibetan Buddhist and Western approaches to teaching and learning.
 Please check here often for regular glimpses into the unique teaching, learning, and practice that is flourishing in the programs and community at Maitripa College.

 “Learning to be non-reactive would be my fundamental proposition for you.
 You are all going to be working on a team, working in groups, communicating over email, and so on.
 The word ‘compassion’ sounds religious, but ‘non-reactive’ actually means the same thing.”
 This was the message from Maitripa College President Yangsi Rinpoche to graduate students in Dr. Kevin Kecskes’ Administrative Ethics and Behavior course at Portland State University in early 2020. >READ IN FULL